zpopovic70/DS_Coursera_Getting_And_Cleaning_Data/README.md

 3. Wait for the 'Analysis script completed.' message
 4. Examine the content of the 'TidyData.txt' file created in the working directory

-## File CodeBook.md contains details of the transformation performed
+File *CodeBook.md* contains details of the data transformation performed during the script execution.